 Please provide additional information on the counter-terrorism legislation and policies adopted by the State party.
 Is there a definition of terrorism, and are there any derogations from ordinary criminal law and procedure in the Law on Combating Terrorism (Law No. 539-XV of October 2001)?
 Does any part of this legislation amount to a derogation from rights guaranteed by the Covenant?
 (CCPR/C/MDA/2, paras.
 127, 172-182)

+GE.09-42518 (E)

 Non-discrimination and equality (arts.
 2 and 26)

 Does the State party envisage reviewing the existing anti-discrimination legislative framework and adopting comprehensive anti-discrimination legislation prohibiting discrimination in all areas of life and on all grounds, including in particular, ethnic origin and sexual orientation?